pmean/build-website/text/99/linear.md

 ****[StATS]:** Steps in a typical linear regression analysis (September 21, 1999)**

-*Let no man ignorant of geometry enter* - Sign over Plato\'s Academy in Athens
+*Let no man ignorant of geometry enter* - Sign over Plato's Academy in Athens

 **Linear regression models** provide a good way to **examine how various